gelmio/oblivious-svelte/oblivious/Oblivious.md

 Even if I could do the tube change myself, I don’t have an air pump.
 So I’m buggered.
 Should I walk the ten clicks back to Mali to get help?
 That'll take a good hour and a half...
 Why hasn’t JB realised that something’s up and come back to check on me?
-While I ponder that, a couple of African blokes wearing filthy rags rock up on a scooter.
+While I ponder that, a couple of blokes wearing filthy rags rock up on a scooter.
 They have with them a big set of 'tyre irons', and the equivalent of a football pump.
 *You ripper.*
 Without much said between us, they get to it like it’s no biggie.